Protein Data Bank: History

 the PDB was transferred to the Research Collaboratory for Structural Bioinformatics (RCSB); the transfer was completed in June 1999.
 The new director was Helen M. Berman of Rutgers University (one of the managing institutions of the RCSB, the other being the San Diego Supercomputer Center at UC San Diego).
 In 2003, with the formation of the wwPDB, the PDB became an international organization.
 The founding members are PDBe (Europe), RCSB (US), and PDBj (Japan).
 The Biological Magnetic Resonance Data Bank (BMRB) joined in 2006.
 The Electron Microscopy Data Bank (EMDB) joined in 2021.
 Each of the five members of wwPDB can act as deposition, data processing and distribution centers for PDB data.
 The data processing refers to the fact that wwPDB staff review and annotate each submitted entry.
 The data are then automatically checked for plausibility (the source code for this validation software has been made available to the public at no charge).

 Contents

 The PDB database is updated weekly (UTC+0 Wednesday), along with its holdings list.
-As of 4 November 2025, the PDB comprised:
+As of 21 May 2026, the PDB comprises the following: